ifgris/NanoRabbit/README.md

 ## Features

-- Customize the name of connections, producers, consumers.
+- Customize the name of producers, consumers.
 - Dependency injection available.
 - Multiple connections, producers, and consumers can be created.